pete3n/nix-prefetch.nvim/README.md

 _Don't be like Pete, use nix-prefetch.nvim!_

 ## Current Support
-nix-prefetch.nvim is currently limited to fetFromGitHub attribute sets using a rev and hash value (See [Future Development](#Future-Development) for planned features).
+nix-prefetch.nvim is currently limited to fetchFromGitHub attribute sets using a rev and hash value (See [Future Development](#Future-Development) for planned features).
 As an example of a supported format, this is the code block to include nix-prefetch.nvim in your Nixvim config:
 ```